RMerl/asuswrt-merlin/README-merlin.txt

    - FIXED: Router would have no hostname if you enabled ssh but kept telnet disabled.
    - FIXED: Couldn't add new ebtables rules (regression in 264.22)
+   - FIXED: customized minidlna.conf
+   - FIXED: Traffic monitoring per IP is unreliable if hardware acceleration is enabled.
+Do not load CTF if booting with cstats enabled.

 3.0.0.4.264.22: